 One of the toughest parts of being away at work is being away from your pet for 12 long hours.
 While most companies abroad allow pets, in India it still remains a much-desired perk.
 However, many startups across India are taking matters of the fur into their hands, and welcoming pets into their offices and teams.
+And why not?
+It’s possible to travel with your pets by train, it should be possible to work with them!
 After all, apart from free lunches, cool company schwag, being a pet friendly office can be a great work culture hack.

 Various studies have proven that having a pet around is good for morale and helps reduce stress levels, and these proud pet parents will vouch for the same.

 Here’s some of the startups in India that are pet friendly, along with the pets that grace their offices.

 (Note: the list is not exhaustive, and these are the startups that we have spoken with.
 If you’d like to get included, please get in touch.)

 This unicorn startup allows pets at work.
 It all started when a top executive started bringing her pug Bella Boo to the office.
 Now Walter, the lab and Becky, the cat are a common fixture at the InMobi office.
 Walter’s presence even reportedly inspired Mohit Saxena, InMobi co-founder to get a dog of his own.
 Today many employees bring dogs to work, especially on weekends.

 This online counseling startup employs a Chief Fun Officer, Penny, who was rescued as a puppy by the founders Richa and Puneet Manuja and has been in the office ever since.
 “Her primary duties include eating her food as well as others’, sleeping, peeing, running around and getting cuddled.
 She is 8 months old now and makes sure everyone in the office stays happy.”, says Ananya, a Yourdost employee.